Do NBA Draft Picks Matter? Exploring Player Minutes with ANOVA

 Materials

-Upon conclusion of this module, students will discover that there does seem to be a significant difference between the average number of minutes played based on which group a player was selected in the NBA draft.
-This learning module offers a valuable opportunity to explore each component of a one-way ANOVA test and how they affect the overall result.
+Upon conclusion of this module, students will discover that there is strong evidence of a difference in average minutes per game based on which group a player was selected in the first round of the NBA draft.
+This learning module offers a valuable opportunity to explore the components of a one-way ANOVA test and interpret the results in context.
+Students will also consider why minutes per game is a useful but imperfect measure of player success, and choices, such as grouping picks into 1–10, 11–20, and 21–30, can affect the interpretation of the analysis.